jacksleight/statamic-focal-link/README.md

 <!-- /statamic:hide -->

-This Statamic fieldtype streamlines linking to entry/URL fragment identifiers and query strings.
-It supports automatic ID discovery, predefined options, option templates and manual input.
+This Statamic addon provides foolproof fragment identifier linking via automatic ID discovery, common format templates and predefined options.
+It also supports manual input and query strings.

 Automatic ID discovery works by scanning the destination page for fragment identifiers and allowing you to select one from a list.
 You can control exactly which IDs are discovered using XPath expressions.